 Iger started his entertainment career as a host of his campus news station and as a weatherman.
 He started at ABC in 1974 and became President of the company in 1989.
 When Disney purchased Capital Cities/ABC Inc., of which Iger was President and COO, the merger retained Iger as President.
 In 1999, Disney made Iger President of Walt Disney International, the division that handles international relations.

 What’s more, Iger facilitated the acquisition of Pixar in 2006 for $7.4 billion.
 This all-shares transaction made Steve Jobs a top shareholder and led to Iger being named Director for Apple after Jobs’ death.
 The same year, Iger regained ownership of Oswald the Lucky Rabbit.
-This really impressed Roy E. as a show of commitment to honor Walt’s legacy and continue the Disney Company as a tribute to him.
+This really impressed Roy E. as a show of commitment to honor Walt’s legacy and his work to continue the Disney Company as a tribute to him.

 Under Iger’s leadership, Disney also acquired Marvel Entertainment in 2009 for $4 billion and Lucasfilm in 2012 for $4.1 billion, which resulted in Disney’s ownership of both Star Wars and Indiana Jones.
 He opened Hong Kong Disneyland, Adventures by Disney, Aulani, and the newest member of the Disney family, Shanghai Disneyland.

 Iger isn’t only pleasing Disney shareholders, though.
 In May 2015, he was honored at the 25th Annual Broadcasting and Cable Hall of Fame for his vision and dedication to creative content and technological innovation.
-He has been the catalyst for the come back of Disney movies and launched the billion-dollar MagicBand project of which Disney World is currently the only user.
+He has been the catalyst for the comeback of Disney movies and launched the billion-dollar MagicBand project of which Disney World is currently the only user.
 He was voted as the Best CEO and other variations thereof by Fortune, Forbes, Institutional Investor, Market Watch, and Chief Executive Officer Magazines.

 Disney has seen unparalleled success with Iger at the helm, with stock raising fivefold during this tenure.
 He stepped down as CEO in a surprise announcement on February 25, 2020.